avaneev/prvhash/README.md

 negligible while with external entropy injections this probability is zero (the `lcg` variable is an accumulator of entropy).

+Since both internal variables (`Seed` and `lcg`) do not directly interact with the output (XORed), the PRNG has some level of security: it is not enough to know the output of PRNG to predict future values.

 ## Streamed Hashing ##

 The file `prvhash42s.h` implements a relatively fast streamed hashing